strapro/thesis/README.md

 bash
 ```

-The docker container contains a compiled from source executable of the Ferret tool.
+The docker container contains a compiled from source executable of the Ferret plagiarism checker tool.
 The image used can be accessed from [here](https://hub.docker.com/r/strapro/thesis)

-For more information about the Ferret tool you can visit [here](https://github.com/petercrlane/ferret)
+For more information about the Ferret plagiarism checker tool you can visit [here](https://github.com/petercrlane/ferret)